tdt/docs/app/controllers/docs/4.0/consuming_data.md

 As you can see every entry has a description that is retrieved from the definition itself and contains the type of the data structure that holds the data represented by the uri.
 Furthermore we can see that some resources have a parameters entry.
 These represent optional request parameters that can be passed, in most cases this will be a duo of paging parameters, but can vary on the level of a single entry for these request parameters are configurable.

 This is all you need to know in order to get a glimp of what datasources are available and on which uri they are retrievable.

+<a id="params"></a>
+## Request parameters

+There are two ways you can add parameters to a get request in order to retrieve data, namely required and optional parameters. <em>Optional parameters</em> are just like your average request parameters you pass along with a URI, using the query string.